codybartfast/ccfile/ReadMe.md

 work correctly across different instances of `CCFile` that access the same file even if they are created with different relative paths or with different casing.
-However if a file is accessible though a symbolic link then synchronization may not work as expected if different instances of `CCFile` use the symbilic link inconsistantly.
+However if a file is accessible though a symbolic link then synchronization may not work as expected if different instances of `CCFile` use the symbolic link inconsistently.
 E.g. if `CCFile`s are instantiated with `/apple/banana/cherry/thefile.txt` and `/apple/sldir/thefile.txt` then access to `thefile.txt` will not be thread-safe.